-How do I arrive at such a place of stability?
-“Hearing and doing”, Jesus says.
+Stability comes from “hearing and doing”, Jesus says.
 Just hearing the truth, making notes, and pondering profound words in the stillness of the day is not enough.
 Words form suppositions – yet unproven.
 Yet, I am often content to bask in good teaching and take pleasant head trips amidst interesting facts.
 I take copious notes, expand and challenge my mind, and assume that I’ve grown.
 Not true.

 It is not until I test what I learned by putting it into practice that my new beliefs will be cemented into my spirit as truth.
 I need to relax into them, knowing that I am testing them against the storms of real life.
 Every time I trust them in the laboratory of experience, my foundation strengthens.

 God is going to call each of us to new places in 2020.
 He spent 2019 planting new seeds of truth in our spirits.
 We might have thought that learning them was the point of it all.
 But the real learning will come from future experiences when we take the seeds and sow them in the soil of what lies ahead.
 I need never fear a new journey.
 The truths are not untested hypotheses.
 Because God spoke them, they are true.
 I can also know that many before me have tested them and stood strong.
 In this next decade, the Lord is my rock and my fortress.

 Radical obedience for radical times.
 For Your honor and glory.
 Amen

 2 thoughts on “Immovable In A New Decade”